dart-lang/site-www/src/codelabs/async-await/index.md

 and the `main` method.
 3. Use the **`await`** keyword before calling the asynchronous functions `getUserOrder` and `createOrderMessage`.
-4. Update the body of `getUserOrder` to use `Future.delayed` to mock asynchronous operations that fetch the user's order.

 {{ site.alert.info }}